UPDATED: 30 May 2019

 The NICE works – the final report shows that if all maternity units in England would adhere to the quality standards as the best unit in our group then, within a year neonatal emergency admissions in twin and triplets pregnancies could be reduced by 1,308.
 In addition emergency c-sections could be reduced by 634 and the NHS could save £8 million.

-The guidelines provide a number of recommendations such as ensuring that appropriate antenatal nutritional advice is given and core teams of specialist obstetricians are made available.
+The guideline provided a number of recommendations such as ensuring that appropriate antenatal nutritional advice is given and core teams of specialist obstetricians are made available.

 A Tamba survey found that only 18% of maternity units have specialist midwives and 30% of mothers are not being cared for by an obstetrician.
 If mums of multiples can get the specialist multidisciplinary care they deserve, as recommended by NICE, then the number of multiple births needing neonatal care will decrease.

-Sadly, according to the latest data, multiples are still over one and a half times more likely to end in a stillbirth and over three times more likely to end with a neonatal death.
+Twin and multiples pregnancies are still over one and a half times more likely to result in a stillbirth and over three times more likely to end with a neonatal death.
 This is partly due to multiple births having lower birth weights than single babies.
-Multiple pregnancies are associated with child disability and studies suggest that they are still six times more likely to result in a brain injury.
+These pregnancies are associated with child disability and studies suggest that they are still six times more likely to result in a brain injury.

-Tamba is campaigning for the programme to continue beyond April 2019 so it can reach the remaining 124 obstetric units in England and deliver on its expectations.
+Tamba is currently campaigning for the programme to continue so it can reach the remaining 124 obstetric units in England and deliver on its expectations.